Find Grad Schools

 23 Yearly Graduations

 Regent University comes in at #16 on our list of the most popular colleges offering master's degrees in speech communication.
 Each year, around 10,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $18,986 per year, while in-state graduate students, on average, pay $16,128 per year.
+The average in-state tuition for full-time undergraduates is $18,080 per year, while in-state graduate students, on average, pay $16,028 per year.
 During the most recent year for which we have data, 23 people received their master's degree in speech communication from Regent.
-About 70% of this group were women, and 60% were students from an underrepresented racial-ethnic group.
+Around 64% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #19